Omar4589/Daily-Planner/README.md

 - _Red background is used for the time-block matching the current hour_<br>
 - _Green background is used for time-blocks with a future hour_<br>

-_In example, if it is currently 12pm, the 9am, 10am, and 11am time-blocks will have a grey background._<br>
+_In example, if it is currently 10am, the 9am time-block will have a grey background._<br>
-_The 12pm time-block will be red, indicating it is currently 12pm & you should work on the planned activities for that time-block._<br>
+_The 10am time-block will be red, indicating it is currently 10am & you should work on the planned activities for that time-block._<br>
-_Time-blocks after 12pm will appear green to indicate the planned activities are to be worked on in the future._<br>
+_Time-blocks after 10am will appear green to indicate the planned activities are to be worked on in the future._<br>
 <br>

 ## Screenshot